AdheipSingh/datainfra-website/docs/2.pinot-on-kubernetes/tutorials/pok-deepstorage-minio.md

 tags: [pinot on kubernetes, local setup, KIND]
 ---

-# Pinot on Kubernetes with Minio as Deepstorage - KIND
+# Pinot on Kubernetes - Deepstorage

 -   In this tutorial, we are going to deploy an [Apache Pinot](https://github.com/apache/pinot) cluster on [KIND](https://kind.sigs.k8s.io/) with [minio](https://github.com/minio/minio) as deepstorage.
 -   This tutorial can easily run on your local machine.